 Notes

-I perform in open mics in my spare time, when I decide to perform a cover of a song I usually play the guitar as well as singing it.
-Therefore, I prepare a backing track without those tracks that I use as background music during the performance.
+I perform in open mics in my spare time.
+When I decide to perform a cover of a song, I usually play the guitar and sing.
+Therefore, I prepare a backing track without the tracks I use as background music during the performance.
+In this article, I show how to create a backing track using yt-dlp, Demucs, and FFmpeg.

 Bachata